 PSYC 38320.
 Mechanisms of Motivated Cognition.
 How do goals, desires, and needs shape how we perceive and respond to the physical and social world?
 This seminar examines the myriad of ways motivation influences human cognition, highlighting research from cognitive neuroscience and social psychology.
 We will explore how motivated cognition gives rise to biases in perception, memory, and decision-making, as well as self-evaluation, person perception, and group dynamics.
 The class will provide the necessary background for students who wish to take an interdisciplinary approach to study motivation-cognition interactions.
 Y.C.
 Leong, Spring.

 PSYC 38960.
 The Development of Communicative Competence. (=CHDV 38950).
 This course examines the emergence of communicative skills in humans.
 We will focus on how children glean information about language structure and language use from their home environments.
 We will also discuss the proposed cognitive and evolutionary roots of communicative behaviors, with a focus on current gaps in our knowledge and possible pathways forward.
 The course will consider these issues from multiple perspectives including linguistics, psychology, and linguistic anthropology.
 We will also briefly cover a range of methods associated with these different areas of study.
 It is expected that, by the end of the course, you should be able to think and write critically about how human communication and human language are intertwined in both adults and children.
-M. Casillas, Spring.
+M. Casillas, Winter.

 PSYC 40107.
 Behavioral Neuroscience.
 This course provides an introduction to neuroethology, examining brain activity relative to behaviors and organisms evaluated from an adaptive and evolutionary perspective.
 It starts with a brief introduction to classical ethology, and then develops a series of example animal model systems.
 Both invertebrate and vertebrate models are considered although there is a bias towards the latter.
 Many of these are “champion” species.
 There is a heavier demand for reading original data papers than typical in introductory graduate level courses.
 An integral part of the course is a series of assignments where you develop grant proposals describing novel science experiments in the animal models, thereby challenging your knowledge of the material and teaching aspects of scientific writing.
 In recent years there has been more computational material presented.
 The course is not available to undergraduates without prior approval of the instructor.
 D. Margoliash, Spring.